nicolasinman/mae301-2026spring-slice/phase3/README.md

 Currently, only keywords and sentiment score are used to calculate final result.

-Depending on how the data compares to a reference market_data.csv file, it outputs a judgment on whether or not the selected use is a reliable indicator of the S&P500.
+Depending on how the data compares to a reference market_data.csv file, it outputs a judgment on whether or not the selected user is a reliable indicator of the S&P500.